Tanuj-tj/SMS-Spam-Detection/README.md

 > HEROKU APP : https://guarded-plains-44390.herokuapp.com/

-## Steps to run on your local system :
+## Steps to run in your local system :

 - Clone or download this repository
 - Open the project in pycharm or any suitable python editor .